JesseWeb/resume/README.md

-# .
+# URL are not available currently(it just not depoly to server yet).

-This template should help get you started developing with Vue 3 in Vite.
+This website only for resume of myself. with Vue 3 in Vite.

 ## Recommended IDE Setup